stellar/slingshot/zkvm/docs/zkvm-design.md

 ZkVM is designed to scale to a wide range of applications and large volumes of transactions.
 The design focuses on low bandwidth requirements, fast and parallelizable transaction verification, and minimal storage overhead.

-A ZkVM transaction contains single constraint system proof (around 1Kb) and a single 64-byte Schnorr signature, aggregated via the multi-message [Musig protocol](https://eprint.iacr.org/2018/068.pdf) by Maxwell, Poelstra, Seurin and Wuille.
+A ZkVM transaction contains a single constraint system proof (around 1Kb) and a single 64-byte Schnorr signature, aggregated via the multi-message [Musig protocol](https://eprint.iacr.org/2018/068.pdf) by Maxwell, Poelstra, Seurin and Wuille.
 The size of the proof scales logarithmically, lowering the marginal cost of an input-output pair to just 200 bytes that can be further optimized by caching most recent outputs.

 ZkVM execution is decoupled from updates to the blockchain state: every transaction can be verified in isolation.
 The result of ZkVM execution is a _transaction log_, which contains a list of consumed and created _unspent outputs_ (_utxos_) that are applied to the blockchain state separately.
-Historical transactions are pruned, while the utxo set is compressed with [Utreexo scheme](https://www.youtube.com/watch?v=edRun-6ubCc) by Thaddeus Dryja [utreexo].
+Historical transactions are pruned, while the utxo set is compressed with [the Utreexo scheme](https://www.youtube.com/watch?v=edRun-6ubCc) by Thaddeus Dryja [utreexo].
 A billion unspent outputs use just 1 kilobyte of data (30 merkle roots).
 New nodes bootstrap instantly from a network-verified Utreexo snapshot.

 ![](zkvm-design-pics/zkvm-utreexo.png)

 Nodes that track large amounts of unspent outputs for their clients still have favorable storage requirements: the utxo set grows much more slowly than the number of transactions and has a cache-friendly access pattern (older outputs are spent less frequently).

-Bandwidth-constrained nodes such as mobile devices with limited data plans can use [simplified payment verification](https://bitcoin.org/bitcoin.pdf) mode: instead of verifying all transactions they can track block headers only, to detect changes to their utxo proofs and the status of their [payment channels](https://lightning.network/lightning-network-paper.pdf), without the need for dedicated trusted services.
+Bandwidth-constrained nodes such as mobile devices with limited data plans can use [simplified payment verification](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification) mode: instead of verifying all transactions they can track block headers only, to detect changes to their utxo proofs and the status of their [payment channels](https://lightning.network/lightning-network-paper.pdf), without the need for dedicated trusted services.

 ## Privacy